 This course introduces Language R and other tools, methods, and skills that data scientists need in order to understand data.
 Students will explore topics such as data manipulation, data analysis with statistics, machine learning, data communication with information visualization, and working with big data.
-Prerequisites: (CSC 101 or CSC 160) and (MTH 201 or MTH 357).
+Prerequisites: MTH 201 or MTH 357.
 A minimum grade of C- is required for all prerequisites.